algosup/2023-2024-project-4-sportshield-team-2/Documents/userManual.md

 ## Charge your SportShield

-A fully-charged SportShield has a battery life of 6+ days.
+A fully-charged SportShield can last over 6 days.

 To charge SportShield:

-1. Plug the charger into the USB port.
+1. Plug the charger into the USB port on the SportShield.
-2. Hold the other end of the charger near the port on the back of the SportShield.
+2. Plug the other end of the charger into an outlet.

 <!--images of the steps-->